leon4rd/test/README.md

-## How many tickles does it take to tickle an octopus?
-Ten-tickles!
+## How does a French skeleton say hello?
+Bone-jour.